 Learn: It is what you do, not what the land does for you.
 It is not the responsibility of the land to teach you, but it might be your responsibility as a human to learn its ways.
 Learning involves placing attention upon something for an extended period of time.
 There is no other way to love.
-Learning is not the same as knowing.
-To know your land implies that you have achieved a sort of apogee in your education.
-Reaching such a destination banishes the possibility that there is more to learn.
+Learning, however, is not the same as knowing.
+Knowing implies that you have reached the pinnacle of your education.
+Accomplishing such a feat banishes the possibility that there is more to learn.
 If you are human, there is always more to learn.

 Your: This does not imply possession.
 Is the land really yours?
 I do not think so.
 Your in this three-part phrase denotes particularity and specificity, not possession.
 Learn the land that you live upon today.
-The last five words in the previous sentence summarize what is meant by your.
+Those latter five words summarize what is meant by your.
 Why does this matter?
 Humans are place-based creatures.
 To be from everywhere is to be from nowhere at all (i.e. homeless).

 Land: Plants, trees, fungi, animals, birds, insects, fish, rivers, streams, lakes, bogs, valleys, hills, mountains, etc.

 If you would like to stay up to date with the Learn Your Land community, please consider joining the email newsletter list.
-It’s 100% free to join, and by doing so you will receive notifications regarding new videos, podcast interviews, and upcoming events.
+It’s 100% free to join, and by doing so you will receive notifications regarding new videos, podcast interviews, and upcoming classes.

 For business inquiries, please visit the contact page.